The Average Cost of a Honeymoon and How Couples Pay For It

 • Sarah has a degree in journalism and resides in New York City.

-The party doesn't have to stop once your wedding is over.
-Plenty of couples head to a honeymoon to celebrate their marriage—and though it can be a splurge (hello, airfare and all-inclusive resorts), it's certainly deserved after planning a wedding.
-If you're curious to know what the the average honeymoon cost was in 2022, according to The Knot Real Weddings Study, we have the answer.
-Read on to see how much couples spend on their honeymoon, as well as the most popular destinations to kick off married life.
+The fun doesn't have to stop once your wedding is over.
+Plenty of couples plan a honeymoon to celebrate their marriage—and though it can be a splurge (hello, airfare and all-inclusive resorts), it's certainly well deserved after all that planning.
+If you're curious to know what the average honeymoon cost is in 2025, we have the answer thanks to The Knot Real Weddings Study.
+Read on to see how much a honeymoon costs, the typical budget breakdown, and how couples pay for it.
+(Spoiler alert: it's all about travel points and a honeymoon fund.)
+Plus, our data also reveals the most popular destinations in the US and abroad where couples are heading to kick off married life.

 Average Honeymoon Cost

-Based on an internal study of nearly 12,000 couples who got married in 2022, the average honeymoon cost is $5,100.
-This is in addition to the average cost of a wedding, which is $30,000.
-Honeymoons remain one of the most popular wedding-related events, with 73% of couples planning one in 2022.
-Sixty percent left for their trip within two days of the reception, and on average, couples spend 8 days on their honeymoon—27% of all honeymoons lasted more than a week.* However, mini-moons continue to be a popular vacation alternative.
-Last year, 13% of couples planned a shortened trip either in lieu of or prior to a traditional honeymoon.
+Based on an internal study of nearly 17,000 couples who got married in 2024, the average honeymoon cost is $5,300.
+This is in addition to the average cost of a wedding, which is $33,000.
+Honeymoons remain one of the most popular wedding-related events, with 69% of couples planning one in 2024.
+Forty-one percent left for their trip within two days of the reception, and on average, couples spend about seven days on their honeymoon—but we also found that 28% of all honeymoons lasted between one and two weeks.* Minimoons continue to be a popular vacation option too.
+Last year, a little over 2 in 5 couples planned a shortened trip either in lieu of (24%) or in addition to (17%) a traditional honeymoon.*

 What Influences the Honeymoon Cost

-The average price of a honeymoon had been steadily increasing in the past several years.
-This increase in cost reflects couples' desires to go on an experiential trip.
+The average price of a honeymoon has been holding steady over the last few years.
+While our data found the cost of a honeymoon was $5,300 in 2024, it was $5,700 in 2023 and $5,100 in 2022.
+This number reflects couples' desires to go on an experiential trip.
 Now more than ever, newlyweds look to plan honeymoons in unique locations that offer unconventional activities.
-This year we saw an increase in couples traveling outside the United States for their honeymoon—53% versus 41% in 2021, but still less than 60% in 2019—but this is likely due to post-pandemic international travel not quite returning to normal and increased airfares due to inflationary fuel costs.
+In 2024, we found that 59% of couples traveled outside the United States for their honeymoon (compared to 62% in 2023, 53% in 2022 and 41% in 2021).
+Inflation and increased airfares due to higher fuel costs have also impacted the cost of travel.

 It's important to keep in mind that these numbers are a reflection of the national average.
 The cost of a honeymoon will fluctuate based on where you go, the time of year you travel, duration and any upgrades you make for your trip.
-Couples can spend significantly less by taking a romantic getaway within their state or a stay-cation in their hometown.
+Couples can spend significantly less, for example, by taking a romantic getaway within the United States or a staycation in their hometown.
+You may also want to consider the difference between planning your own itinerary versus opting for an all-inclusive.
+While a honeymoon package may seem like more money at first, Donaldson says, "You won't have to worry about unexpected costs popping up during your stay because the price includes everything upfront."

 How Couples Pay For Their Honeymoons

-According to our study, 47% of couples opted to stay in the US for their trip in 2022, with Hawaii, Florida and California being the most popular states for honeymoons.
-For couples who traveled abroad, Mexico and the Caribbean were the most popular regions, with Europe coming in third.
-Beach honeymoons still remain the most popular option, though, with 46% of couples planning a tropical getaway.*
+According to our study, 41% of couples opted to stay in the US for their trip in 2024 (up from 38% in 2023).
+Hawaii, Florida and California were the most popular states for honeymoons.
+For couples who traveled abroad, the Caribbean and Mexico were the top regions, with Europe coming in third.
+Beach honeymoons still remain the most popular option, though, with 48% of couples saying they planned a tropical getaway.*

 Up Next